Plykiya/Docker-Nginx-PHP-MySQL-PHPMyAdmin-Gitlab/README.md

 # Docker-Nginx-PHP-MySQL-PHPMyAdmin-Gitlab
-Docker running PHP-FPM, MySQL, using Nginx as a reverse proxy for Gitlab and PHPMyAdmin
+Docker running PHP-FPM, MySQL, using Nginx as a reverse proxy for Gitlab and PHPMyAdmin.
+SSL certs through Certbot

 ### Description
 We'll be making use of Docker's network feature and using Nginx as a reverse proxy for Gitlab, PHPMyAdmin, and PHP-FPM.
 You don't have to self-host Gitlab, I'm doing it for fun.
 If you are, make sure your system meets [Gitlab's minimum requirements](https://docs.gitlab.com/ee/install/requirements.html) or else Gitlab installation will fail.